SoFi Stadium: Background

 Nearly a year went by without a word from Kroenke about his intentions for the land, as he failed to ever address the St. Louis media, or the Hollywood Park Land Company, about what the site may be used for.
 There was, however, speculation about the future of the Rams franchise until it was reported that the National Football League would not be allowing any franchise relocation for the 2015 season.

 On January 5, 2015, Stockbridge Capital Group, the owners of the Hollywood Park Land Company, announced that it had partnered with Kroenke Sports & Entertainment to add the northern 60 acre parcel to the rest of the development project and build a multi-purpose 70,240-seat stadium designed for the NFL.
 The project would include the stadium and a performance arts venue attached to the stadium with up to 6,000 seats.
 The previously approved Hollywood Park development was reconfigured to fit the stadium, and included plans for up to 900000 sqft of retail, 800000 sqft of office space, 2,500 new residential units, a luxury hotel with over 300 rooms, 25 acre of public parks, playgrounds, open space, a lake, and pedestrian, bicycle, and mass-transit access for future services.
 On February 24, 2015, the Inglewood City Council approved plans with a 5–0 unanimous vote to combine the 60 acre plot of land with the larger Hollywood Park development and rezone the area to include sports and entertainment capabilities.
 This essentially cleared the way for developers to begin construction on the venue as planned in December 2015.

-It was reported in early February 2015 that "earth was being moved" and the site was being graded in preparation for the construction that would begin later in the year.
+It was reported in early February 2015, that "earth was being moved" and the site was being graded in preparation for the construction that would begin later in the year.

 The project was competing directly with a rival proposal.
 On February 19, 2015, the Oakland Raiders and the San Diego Chargers announced plans for a privately financed $1.85 billion stadium that the two teams would have built in Carson if they were to move to the Los Angeles market.
 The project was, like the Inglewood project, also approved to move forward and cleared for development.
 The two projects spent the remainder of 2015 jockeying for the right to get approved by the NFL.

+Financing

+The stadium was built privately, but as of 2015, the developer was seeking significant tax breaks from Inglewood.
+At the commencement of construction, the cost of the stadium was estimated at $2.66 billion.
+But internal league documents, produced by the NFL in March 2018, indicated a need to raise the debt ceiling for the stadium and facility to a total of $4.963 billion.
+Team owners voted to approve this new debt ceiling at a meeting that same month.
+Another $500 million in loans was approved by the NFL in May 2020, putting the total cost at $5.5 billion and making it the most expensive stadium ever built.